 Age range 14 - 18 years.
 Some discretion is allowed for individual needs or to move groups of friends together, but the individual must leave the Explorer section (e.g. move to Network, the section for 18 - 25 year-olds, or become an adult leader) by the date of their 18 th birthday.

-Meeting day and time Mondays

-(term time only) 8.00pm - 9.30pm

-Leader Terry Elliott

-Assistant leaders Keith Chalk

-Explorer Scout promise Same as the Scout Promise

-Explorer Scout Law Same as the Scout Law
+Meeting day and time Mondays (term time only) 8.00pm - 9.30pm Leader contact leaders.dracoexplorers@gmail.com Explorer Scout promise Same as the Scout Promise Explorer Scout Law Same as the Scout Law